-We have audited the accompanying Schedule of Nonfederal Financial Support (Schedule) of the WDCB-FM Radio Station, College of DuPage - Community College District 502 (Radio Station) as of and for the years ended June 30, 2022 and 2021, and the related notes to the Schedule as listed in the table of contents.
+We have audited the Schedule of Nonfederal Financial Support ("Schedule") of the WDCB-FM Radio Station, College of DuPage - Community College District 502 (Radio Station), as of and for the year ended June 30, 2024, and the related notes to the Schedule as listed in the table of contents.

-In our opinion, the accompanying Schedule referred to above presents fairly, in all material respects, the nonfederal financial support of the Radio Station for the years ended June 30, 2022 and 2021, in accordance with the criteria for revenue as defined by the Communication Act of 1934, as amended; and adheres to the appropriate source, form, purpose, and recipient criteria as described in the Corporation for Public Broadcasting's Fiscal Year 2005 Principles of Accounting and Financial Reporting handbook; and includes only amounts that are also included in the College of DuPage - Community College District Number 502 financial statements for the years ended June 30, 2022 and 2021.
+In our opinion, the accompanying Schedule referred to above present fairly, in all material respects, the nonfederal financial support of the Radio Station for the year ended June 30, 2024, in accordance with the criteria for revenue as defined in the Communication Act of 1934, as amended, and adheres to the appropriate source, form, purpose, and recipient criteria as described in the Corporation for Public Broadcasting's Fiscal Year 2005 Principles of Accounting and Financial Reporting handbook, and includes only amounts that are also included in the College of DuPage - Community College District 502 financial statements for the year ended June 30, 2024.

-Basis for Opinions
+Basis for Opinion

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the Radio Station and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Schedule section of our report.
+We are required to be independent of the Radio Station, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-Responsibilities of Management for the Financial Statements
+Responsibilities of Management for the Schedule

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America, and for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the Schedule in accordance with accounting principles generally accepted in the United States of America, and for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the Schedule that is free from material misstatement, whether due to fraud or error.